tychonievich/graphics/md/text/textures.md

     Latitude and longitude textures have much more detail near the poles than near the equator, which is often not a wise use of memory.

-- The **Equiareal Circular Projection** is a less-common but less-expensive way to turn turn a point on the surface of a sphere into a 2D coordinate.
+- The **Equiareal Circular Projection** is a less-common but less-expensive way to turn a point on the surface of a sphere into a 2D coordinate.
     In GLSL, we can compute it with a few vector normalizations:

     <div class="example">